reTHINK-project/specs/datamodel/core/hyperty-registry/readme.md

 - the Objects URL Schemes supported by the Hyperty.

-- **Phase 2 new!!** the `runtime` defines the URL of the runtime where the Hyperty instance is deployed.

 - **Phase 2 new!!** The `p2pHandler` defines the Runtime URL of a [P2P Handler protocolStub instance](../../messaging-framework/readme.md#peer-to-peer-message-delivery) deployed in the Hyperty instance runtime.

-- **Phase 2 new!!** The `p2pRequester` defines the Catalogue URL of a [P2P Requester protocolStub](../../messaging-framework/readme.md#peer-to-peer-message-delivery) that can be used in order to setup a P2P Connection with this Hyperty instance.

 -	the Context URL for the user associated to the Hyperty Instance, which may include Presence information.